-Policy: Students may count four semester hours of work in either Honors or Ford Fellowship towards this major.
+Policy: Students may choose to complete a double major in Art History and Studio Art.
+Students may count four semester hours of work in either Honors or Ford Fellowship towards this double major.
 No more than four semester hours of internship credit may be counted.
 Students must earn a C- or higher on all coursework.